-Some have announced they've closed for good, others have shuttered with little explanation, while a few have vowed to return in new spaces.
+Some have announced they've closed for good, others have disappeared with little explanation, while a few have vowed to return in new spaces.

-Here, then, is a running list of restaurants, cafes and other small businesses that have closed since the start of the pandemic:
+Here, then, is a running list of restaurants, cafes, and more that have closed since March:

 4015 Broadway at W 169th St